 Additionally, technology such as USPS Intelligent Mail barcode (IMB) can give great visibility into mailings.
 Most companies use IMBs to receive postage discounts.
 However, USPS also allows them to be used to trace mail through the postal system, so it is possible to know where any mail piece is at any given time.

 To comply with SOX, organizations must accurately track the postage spend for each mailing.
 This not only produces a paper trail for compliance, but also creates an opportunity for savings, as mailing expenditures can be charged back to different internal departments or cost centers.

 4.3.
 Understand the Full Cost of Your Mailing

-Whether mail preparation is done in house or outsourced, understanding the full cost of the finished mail piece is critical.
-Remember, the total cost is much more than just the postage – it includes everything from envelopes to ink to manual labor.
-Since fulfillment houses need to mark up the entire mail process, the cost of outsourcing will always be more expensive than doing it in house.
+Whether mail preparation is done in-house or outsourced, understanding the full cost of the finished mail piece is critical.
+Remember, the total cost is much more than just the postage - it includes everything from envelopes to ink to manual labor and postage.
+Since fulfillment houses need to mark up the entire mail process, the cost of outsourcing will always be more expensive than doing it in-house.